-In the face of human-caused biodiversity loss, conservation efforts for avian and countless other species have turned to data.
+In the face of biodiversity loss, conservation efforts for avian and countless other species have turned to data.
 Much like human datasets, however, conservation datasets are an imperfect tool.
 They contain biases and misclassifications, are collected through harmful practices, and have the potential to distract from the systemic causes of the problems they are purported to solve.
 Salvaging Birds traces these logics of environmental datafication.
-Experimenting with a form that Livio calls “expanded nonfiction,” it is a research-driven project consisting of a sound piece (commissioned and presented by Fermynwoods Contemporary Art in 2022), an essay (forthcoming in a volume from Amherst College Press), and a film currently in development.
-Speculatively queering bird datasets, the work weaves together text with custom AI-generated birdsong, custom AI-generated animation, 3D imaging, music, and writing.
-By examining sites such as natural history specimen collections, as well as by speculatively queering birdsong datasets, the work complicates datafied approaches to conserving what and who is left of our world.
+Experimenting with a form Livio calls “expanded nonfiction,” it is a research-driven project consisting of a sound piece (commissioned and presented by Fermynwoods Contemporary Art in 2022), an essay (forthcoming in a volume from Amherst College Press), and a film currently in development.
+Speculatively queering bird datasets, the work weaves together text with custom AI-generated birdsong, animation, and music.
+In doing so, it complicates datafied approaches to conserving what and who is left of our world.

 CalTech-Huntington Art + Research Residency

 New Music USA Creator Development Fund

-- Environmental Futures initiative (with funding from the Andrew W. Mellon Foundation)
+- Environmental Futures (with funding from the Andrew W. Mellon Foundation)

 - “Salvaging Birds: Expanded Nonfiction about Brown birds, Queer Ecologies, and Data,” is a book chapter forthcoming in an edited collection from Amherst College Press (in press, winter 2022).

-- With special thanks to the Cornell Lab of Ornithology’s Macaulay Library, the Huntington Library, Caltech, and Erin Espelie.
+- With special thanks to the Cornell Lab of Ornithology’s Macaulay Library, Erin Espelie, the Huntington Library, and Caltech.